Written by Andrew Low on September 24, 2018 under Systems

 In our next webinar, we’ll discuss how to reassure your IT department that networked audio will not disrupt the enterprise network and how to ensure a smooth install and commissioning.

 Written by Richard Knott on February 1, 2018 under Systems

 Advances in technology are helping AV and IT grow closer together.
-But how can companies relying on high-quality conferencing ensure their tech experts are speaking the same language?
+But how can companies relying on high-quality conferencing ensure their team speaks the same language?

 Written by Andrew Francis on January 25, 2018 under Systems

 Good architecture should provide both style and substance.
 But when form doesn’t follow function in the conference room, audio quality suffers.